-Inspect Inspection method Report if 7 Additional checks for combination v ehicles: 7.1 Fifth wheel: Trailer is sitting properly on the fifth wheel, locking handle is locked and fifth wheel jaws are locked around the kingpin of the trailer.
+Inspect Inspection method Report if 7 Additional checks for combin nation vehicles: 7.1 Fifth wheel: Trailer is sitting properly on the fifth wheel, locking handle is locked and fifth wheel jaws are locked around the kingpin of the trailer.
 Fifth wheel slide locks are fully locked and not damaged.
 Connections other than fifth wheel: coupling devices are locked and securely mounted, all safety chains are attached securely.
-Visual Cracked or insecurely mounted, any weld that is broken or latch lock thatis inoperative, or eye or lunette worn more than 9.5 mm.
+Visual.
+Cracked or insecurely mounted, any weld that is broken or latch lock that is inoperative, or eye or lunette worn more than 9.5 mm.
 7.2 Electrical cord is properly connected, in good condition and stowed properly.
-Visual Insecure, broken or protruding and is hazardous.
+Visual.
+Insecure, broken or protruding and is hazardous.
 7.3 Trailer safety inspection decal is valid, clean and visible (if applicable).
-Visual No decal present or expired decal.
+Visual.
+No decal present or expired decal.
 7.4 Landing supports are in the up position and the crank handle is stowed properly.
-Check for any damage to the loading supports and structure.
-Visual Landing supports are not in up position and/or crank handle improperly stowed.
+Check for any damage to the Visual.
+Landing supports are not in up position and/or crank handle improperly stowed. loading supports and structure.
 Any damage.
-7.5 Sliding bogie locking bars or pins are secure and not damaged.
-Visual Locking bars or pins are not secure or damaged.
 7.6 Spare tire for security and condition (if applicable).
-Visual Not secure or condition (see 6.3).
+Visual.
+Not secure or condition (see 6.3).
 7.7 Trailer licence plate for validity.
-Visual Licence not valid.
+Visual.
+Licence not valid.
 8 Additional checks for buses: 8.1 All interior lights are operational.
-Visual Not working.
+Visual.
+Not working.
 8.2 Aisle and stairwell lights are operational.
-Visual Not working.
+Visual.
+Not working.
 8.3 Passenger seats and handrails for security.
 Walk the full length of the interior of the bus, observe seat assemblies and attaching fixtures as well as stanchion bars.
 Any seat or attaching fixture that has a defect that may constitute a hazard to any person.
 Any stanchion bar that is not attached in its intended receptacle and presents a hazard to any person.
 8.4 Emergency exits and warning buzzer are operational from inside and outside (if applicable).
-Visual and manual Visibly damaged or not working.
+Visual and manual.
+Visibly damaged or not working.
 Blocked or obstructed.
 8.5 Service door control is functional.
 Activate entrance and exit door control mechanism.
 Any door that fails to function as intended.
 Brake or brake/accelerator interlock system fails to function as intended.
 Interlock system fails to release when doors are closed and locked.
 8.6 Additional auxiliary heaters or air conditioners are operational.
-Manual Does not blow air in desired location.
+Manual.
+Does not blow air in desired location.